Ha-Duong-88/Credit_Risk_Analysis/README.md

 * The balanced accuracy score increased to about 62%.
 * The high_risk precision is still 1% only with 54% sensitivity which makes a F1 of 2%.
-* Due to the high number of false positives, the precision is 100% and the low_risk sensitivity is only 54%.
+* The precision for the low_risk is 100% with 54% sensitivity due to the high number of false positives.

 ## Balanced Random Forest Classifier Model